How To Manage It?

 Best practice management

-Basal barking: This method involves applying herbicide mixed with an adjuant to the lower trunk or stem of woody plants up to around 50 mm in diameter to a height of 30-40 cm above ground level.
+Basal barking: Herbicide can be applied to the bark of smaller stems.
+This method involves applying herbicide mixed with an adjuant to the lower trunk or stem of woody plants up to around 50 mm in diameter to a height of 30–40 cm above ground level.
+Juvenile trees can be controlled by basal bark application, but full coverage is essential for this method and difficult if surface sand is present.
+Seedlings and juvenile trees are effectively controlled by foliar application (ARMCANZ 2001) making sure that the plant gets a complete coverage of herbicide.

 Please see the Australian Pesticides and Veterinary Medicines Authority for chemical information http://www.apvma.gov.au.